ArduPilot/ardupilot_wiki/common/source/docs/common-prearm-safety-checks.rst

     :target: ../_images/MP_PreArmCheckDisable.png

--  Connecting your Flight Controller to the Mission Planner
+-  Connecting your Autopilot to the Mission Planner
 -  Go to Mission Planner's Config/Tuning >> Standard Params screen
 -  set the Arming Check drop-down to "Disabled" or one of the "Skip" options which more effectively skips the item causing the failure.